GetPullRequest/Sia/README.md

 ---

 <p align="center">
-  Built with ❤️ by the Sia team
+  Built with ❤️ by the GetPullRequest team and
+  <a href="https://github.com/getpullrequest/sia/graphs/contributors">our contributors</a>
 </p>